threedworld-mit/tdw/Documentation/python/add_ons/container_manager.md

 An object is 'contained' by a 'container' if:

 1. There is a trigger "enter" or "stay" event.
-2. The trigger event is between the object and one of the container trigger colliders.
+2. The trigger event is between the object and one of the trigger colliders added via this add-on.

 ***